-Once constructed, the new hotel will be kitty corner from a revamped BART plaza and next door to the new Berkeley Art Museum/Pacific Film Archive, which is currently under construction.
+Once constructed, the new hotel would be kitty corner from a revamped BART plaza and next door to the new Berkeley Art Museum/Pacific Film Archive, which is currently under construction.

 The arrival of the new hotel would coincide with the scheduled reconfiguration of traffic patterns on Shattuck Avenue that would see routing both north and south traffic on the street’s western artery.
 It also joins a number of plans under way for about 1,300 new apartments for the area.
 Numerous new restaurants have also recently opened in downtown, adding up to a noticeable transformation of the neighborhood.